Mission

 • Applied policies

-The distinctive academic structure of the Department of Social and Education Policy is evident in all three levels of the programs of studies offered (Undergraduate Program, Postgraduate Programs, and Doctoral Studies), and in the holistic approach it adopts, aiming to transform scientific knowledge into policies applicable in practice.
+The department’s distinct scientific structure is evident in the content of its three levels of study (Undergraduate Program, Postgraduate Programs, and Doctoral Studies) and in the holistic approach it adopts, aiming to transform scientific knowledge into policies applicable in practice.

 • Generation of new knowledge through scientific research.